fnskcjswo123/HID-Arduino/README.md

 2. Open `Debug.ino` and upload it
 3. Press Ctrl + Shift + M and set them to Both NL&CR and 9600 baud rate
 4. Move the mouse and check the serial monitor
-5. The serial monitor will likely show something similar to 00 00 00 00 00 00 00 00.
+5. The serial monitor will likely show something similar to `00 00 00 00 00 00 00 00`.
 You need to figure out which byte changes, and to what number (octal or hexadecimal), when you press a specific mouse button
 If your mouse's X, Y values are octal, you must change void onMouseMove(int16_t x, int16_t y, int8_t wheel) to int8_t x, int8_t y, and so on
 If the X buttons don't work, you'll need to change `#define MOUSE_NEXT` and `#define MOUSE_PREV` to the numbers that appear when XButton1 or XButton2 are pressed, like `#define MOUSE_NEXT (number when XButton2 is pressed)`, `#define MOUSE_PREV (number when XButton2 is pressed)` If the scroll wheel doesn't work well, you may need to modify .\hidmouserptparser.cpp, but it might be easier to get help from ChatGPT
+6. Once everything is working correctly, change `#define ENABLE_UHS_DEBUGGING 1` back to `#define ENABLE_UHS_DEBUGGING 0` in `C:\Users\your_username\Documents\Arduino\libraries\USB_Host_Shield_2.0-1.7.0\settings.h`
+7. Upload `Debug.ino` again, and then upload the Arduino script file you want to use
 <br></br>

 ## KOR